+Multicast data is transmitted over PMCH.
+PMCH supports SFN transmission, where multiple eNBs synchronously transmit the same waveform.
+Multiple numerologies are supported for PMCH (see Subclause 6.1), tailored for different scenarios (e.g. support of different mobility and ISD).
+A single cell can belong to multiple (up to 8) SFN areas, where different SFN areas may have different numerologies.
+The PMCH carries the MCCH and MTCH logical channels.
+The MCCH provides scheduling information for multicast data over the MTCH.
+The MTCH contains user plane data.
+MCCH scheduling information is provided in system information.

-ROM devices support MBMS transmission but do not support uplink transmission.
+ROM devices support MBMS reception but do not support uplink transmission.
 ROM devices may not have USIM.
 As such, ROM devices do not support two-way signalling procedures with the network, including connection establishment procedures and security procedures.
 ROM devices only support the idle mode.
 Not all idle mode procedures are supported, as described in clause 7.3.
 For more details on ROM devices see clause 7, 3GPP TS 36.300 [3] clause 15.11, 3GPP TS 23.246 [4] Annex D and 3GPP TS 24.116 [7] clause 4.

 NOTE 1: As a matter of implementation, a cellular device can host a ROM device and a traditional UE capable of unicast.
 Such device is further described in 3GPP TS 36.246 [4] Annex E and called ROM device with independent unicast.
 The co-hosted UE is connected to a different cell from the MBMS-dedicated cell serving the co-hosted ROM device.
 If the co-hosted UE and ROM device share baseband resources, the co-hosted UE can use MBMSInterestIndication signalling procedure, specified in TS 36.331 [6], to inform the serving RAN about the baseband resources occupied by the co-hosted ROM device and therefore not available for unicast.